The Significance of Makar Sankranti 2022: Sun Enters Capricorn

-Festival Date And Basic Facts
+Makar Sankranti Date And Basic Facts

 The festival of Makar Sankranti holds a lot of significance in Indian culture.
-The festival marks the movement of the majestic Sun towards North.
-Interestingly, Makar Sankranti being a solar event, arrives on the same date every year in the Gregorian Calendar.
-Like most of the years, this year too in 2020 Makar Sankranti will fall on the 14th January.
-The term Sankranti is derived from the Sanskrit word ‘Sankramana’, which means “commencement of movement”.
+The festival marks the movement of the majestic Sun in the sign of Capricorn.
+Makar Sankranti being a solar event, arrives on the same date every year in the Gregorian Calendar.
+In many parts of the country, it is also called ‘Uttrayan’.

-The Story And Legend Surrounding Makar Sankranti
+The Story Of Makar Sankranti

 The festival of Makar Sankranti is dedicated to the Sun God, who is considered a symbolic representation of divinity, wisdom and life as it brings forth the best in you.
 The blessings of the Sun can clear all the hurdles which you may face and will make you move ahead in your career.

-Astrology And Astronomy Behind Makar Sankranti
+Astrology Behind Makar Sankranti

-Makar Sankranti And The Farming Community
+Makar Sankranti & The Farmers

 Besides, Makar Sankranti is also very important for the farmers as Makar Sankranti is actually a harvest festival.
-Many farmers along with families worship their cattle, tools and land thanking them for a good harvest and pray for a good crop output in the following year.
+Many farmers, along with families, worship their cattle, tools and land, thanking them for a good harvest and praying for a good crop output in the following year.

 Rituals To Be Followed On Makar Sankranti

-1.Clean the house completely, especially the praying area.
+- Clean the house completely, especially the praying area.

-2.The person who will perform the ‘pooja’ should take oil bath early in the morning.
+- The person who will perform the ‘pooja’ should take a bath early in the morning.

-3.The person should apply ‘tilak’ of rice flour and ‘roli’ on his forehead.
+- The person should apply ‘tilak’ of rice flour and tie the ‘roli’ on his hand.

-6.Sprinkle rice and ‘roli’ on the ‘Baayna’ (things that one intends to donate).
+- Sprinkle rice on the things one intends to donate.

-7.Worship the deity ‘Surya Dev’ by lighting the lamp and chanting ‘Surya mantra’ 12 times.
+- Worship the deity ‘Surya Dev’ by lighting the lamp and chanting the ‘Surya mantra’ 12 times.
 The Surya Mantra: “Om Hram Hreem Hroum Sah Suryaya Namah”.